 Practical Implementation of Safety Technology

-Bringing AI video intelligence into a residential construction site doesn’t mean scrapping what works—it means strengthening it.
+Bringing video AI to a residential construction site strengthens existing safety protocols rather than replacing them.
 Here’s how to do it right:

 Integrate with what you have: Modern systems like Spot AI work with most existing camera setups, making upgrades straightforward.